tschissler/KubernetesDemo/Docs/3_SetupClusterNodes.md

 ![Screenshot3](Screenshot3.png)

-You can authorize the user to run microk8s without using sudo all the time, just to make your live a bit easier :-)
+You can authorize the user to run microk8s without using sudo all the time, just to make your live a bit easier :-) You will have to log off and in again to make these changes apply.
 ```bash
 sudo usermod -a -G microk8s $USER
 sudo chown -f -R $USER ~/.kube